Sadeh: History

 Legends have it that King Hushang, the 2nd king of the mythological Pishdadian dynasty (Pishdad means to give the Law), established the Sadeh tradition.
-It is said that once Hushang was climbing a mountain when he saw a snake and wanted to hit it with a stone.
-When he threw the stone, it fell on another stone and since they were both flint stones, fire broke out and the snake escaped.
+It is said that Hushang was once climbing a mountain when he saw a snake.
+When he threw a stone to hit the snake, it hit another stone and since they were both flint stones, fire broke out and the snake escaped.
 This way he discovered how to light a fire.
 Hushang cheered up and praised God who revealed to him the secret of lighting a fire.
 Then he announced: "This is a light from God.
 So we must admire it."

 According to religious beliefs, Jashn-e Sadeh recalls the importance of light, fire and energy; light which comes from God is found in the hearts of his creatures.

 During ancient times, Jashn-e Sadeh was celebrated by lighting fire.
 For Zoroastrians the chief preparation for Sadeh was and still in some parts is the gathering of wood the day before the festival.
 Teenage boys accompanied by a few adult males would go to local mountains to gather camel thorns, a common desert shrub in Iran.
 For most, this is the first time they are away from their families.
 The occasion resembles a ritual of passage to adulthood, a notable step for the boys enroute to manhood.
 The boys would take the camel thorns to the temples in their cities.
 If it was their first time doing this, on their return, a celebration was held at home with the presence of friends and families.

 During ancient times, the fires were always set near water and the temples (see also: Fire temple).
 The fire originally meant to assist the revival of sun and bring back the warmth and light of summer.
 It was also meant to drive off the demons of frost and cold, which turned water to ice, and thus could kill the roots of plants.

 The fire was kept burning all night.
 The day after, women would go to the fire in the morning, each taking a small portion of the fire back to their homes to make new glowing fire from the "blessed fire" of the temple.
 This is to spread the blessing of the Sadeh fire to every household in the neighborhood.
 Whatever is left from the fire would be taken back to the shrine to be placed in one container and kept at the temple until the next year.
 This way the fire is kept burning all year round.
 The "eternal fire" also symbolizes the love of homeland which is always alive like a fervent fire in the people's hearts.

 The festivities would normally continue for three days.
 The evenings are spent eating and giving out foods as donations, food that is prepared from slaughtered lambs and is distributed among the poor.